Attended a Live Program?

 Edmonton, AB, CA

-Dr Carla Prado is a Professor and Registered Dietitian at the University of Alberta.
-She directs the Human Nutrition Research Unit, renowned as one of the top research and training facilities for body composition and energy metabolism assessments worldwide.
+Dr Carla Prado is a Distinguished University Professor and a Canada Research Chair in Integrative Nutrition, Body Composition, and Energy Metabolism (Tier 1).
+She is also a registered dietitian.
+She directs the Human Nutrition Research Unit, recognized as one of the world’s leading research and training facilities for body composition and energy metabolism assessments.

-Dr Prado is an expert in assessing nutritional status through the precise measurement of body composition and energy metabolism.
-The focus of her current research program is to investigate the prevalence and health outcomes of abnormal body composition phenotypes in patients with diverse chronic conditions.
+Dr Prado's research focuses on assessing nutritional status through precise measurements of body composition and energy metabolism.
+Her current research program investigates the prevalence and health outcomes of abnormal body composition phenotypes in patients with diverse chronic conditions.
 She is also developing targeted nutrition interventions to optimize body composition and improve health outcomes.